Azure-Samples/azure-sdk-for-js-keyvault-secrets-get-nodejs-managedid/README.md

 page_type: sample
 languages:
 - javascript
+- nodejs
 products:
 - azure-key-vault
 - azure-app-service
-description: "How to set and get secrets from Azure Key Vault with Azure Managed Identities and JavaScript."
+description: "How to set and get secrets from Azure Key Vault with Azure Managed Identities and Node.js."
-urlFragment: get-set-keyvault-secrets-managed-id-javascript
+urlFragment: get-set-keyvault-secrets-managed-id-nodejs
 ---

-# How to set and get secrets from Azure Key Vault with Azure Managed Identities and JavaScript.
+# How to set and get secrets from Azure Key Vault with Azure Managed Identities and Node.js.

 ## SDK Versions
 In this sample, you will find the following folders: